mroavi/JunctionTrees.jl/docs/src/usage.md

 #### Example 1

-Calculates the posterior marginals of each variable in the input graph.
+Calculates the posterior marginal of each variable in the input graph.
 The input graph should be defined in the [UAI model file format](@ref).

 ```@example main